PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 rm(post21)
 ```

+Note this gives us what we would expect:

+1. For Libya there are 30 years of monthly data, or 420 observations.
+2. The `post21` object covers 3 years over 12 months for 191 countries:
+    $`3 \times 12 \times 191 = 6876`$.

 # Basic Time Series Plots of all the SB killings data

 This summarizes and plots the GED state-based deaths series in `ged_sb`.
 The goal in the next part is to

 1.  extract the data by month
-2.  sumamrize the mean and standard deviation for each month
+2.  summarize the mean and standard deviation for each month
 3.  plot these monthly statistics as time series

 ``` r